 For those who don’t need or want all the extra flashy features that come with a display but still want a smart bike, the StagesBike SB20 might just be where they want to look.

 It is hard to find too much wrong with the StagesBike SB20 indoor cycling bike.
 It isn’t a perfect piece of exercise equipment, but then again, you would be hard pressed to find one of those anywhere.
-The stability and overall design of the SB20 does a good job of making sure that just about any rider will be able to enjoy their workout on this machine.
+The stability and overall design of the SB20 do a good job of making sure that just about any rider will be able to enjoy their workout on this machine.

 Stages SB20 Comparison and Alternatives

 You are reading where I regularly update the Stages SB20 review to let you know if there are better smart indoor bikes on the market for the same price range.
 Currently, in 2022 I know there are several smart spin bikes including NEO Tacx, Watt, and Wahoo, but none of them are as good as SB20.
 And here is why SB20 is a better bike.

 Watt Bike Atom is cheaper but a bit loud, has only one crank length, and the horizontal adjustment system is a pain (requires tools).
 Tacx NEO (also has one crank length) and Wahoo KICKR are more expensive but they have design issues (depending on your lower lower-body structure/thigh gap, your legs might rub against the seat post/tube on each stroke).